 Sync issues encountered in SPAT Revolution when using the Local Audio Path workflow can often be fixed when following some guidelines for routing order inside the DAW.
 Thanks to the various DAW templates, this is done for the users.

 To work properly, the SEND plug-ins instances must be processed by the DAW before the RETURN plug-in instances.
-To force the DAW to process this way, each track with SEND plug-in inserted must be routed (directly or indirectly) to the tracks hosting a RETURN plugin, using DAW internal routing.
+To force the DAW to process this way, each track with SEND plug-in inserted must be routed (directly or indirectly) to the tracks hosting a RETURN plug-in, using DAW internal routing.

-Return on master track
+SPAT RETURN plug-in on master track

 Single RETURN on an AUX track